by Nisha Kumar Joon, YogaOra

-In yoga we consider our body sacred, the location of our Kundalini energy, formed by three large Ley Lines, the IDA, Pingala, and Sushumna which intersect like a coil of DNA and have the greatest power and energy.
+In yoga we consider our body sacred.
+The location of our Kundalini energy is formed by three large Ley Lines – the IDA, Pingala, and Sushumna which intersect like a coil of DNA and have the greatest power and energy.
 This center, the Sushumna, is thought to purify our blood, our Earth body, and when we use certain cleansing protocols we do so to rejuvenate our own soul, mind and body.

 These Purification processes where the energy of our body gets cleaned are the ABC of yoga – the Asana, the Breath and the Chakras.

 Our nadis, channels and leys pass through our entire circuitry system to purify each element within.
 When we clear the energy of our inner earth and all the debris held in the Muladhara chakra, then the energy of the water element, our emotional nature, svdisthana can be crystalline.
 Our sacred fire energy, our Manipura, can light up until the breath aids our entire purification process, and the Anahata has us live our soul work.

 We have all we need inside of us for the transformation, to be the place of

 purification and the place that elevates our frequency.
 Our body captures and takes us through a process of releasing the old and ushering in the new.
 We become our True nature, balanced and aligned with our soul, amplifying our true emotions and experiences, and living our deepest truth.